easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_01_troubleshooting.md

 ---

+---

+***Exercise T.6**** - Post-install check of the log file*

 In the end, you should be able to install Subread 2.0.1 with the cpeGNU 21.12 toolchain by fixing the problems with the `subread.eb` easyconfig file.

 Check your work by manually loading the module and checking the version via the `featureCounts` command, which should look like this: